Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

   - @c "background": the background color of the row.
 - @c "columns-add-aggregates": an array of column aggregate definitions that will be added to the table.\n Each column aggregate node contains the following properties:
-  - @c "type": the type of aggegate column to add.
+  - @c "type": the type of aggregate column to add.
 The options are:
     - @c "percent-change"
   - @c "name": the name for the column.
   - @c "start": the first column that the aggregate column should use.\n